onlyquake/xonotic-wiki/Organizational_Structure.markdown

 {{\>toc}}

 The Core team consists of 6 members who discuss and vote on large project changes.
-This international group of leaders is a classic group of collaborators who above all else, will try and do what’s best for the game and community.
+This international group of leaders is a classic group of collaborators who above all else, will try and do what's best for the game and community.

 -   [divVerent](http://forums.xonotic.org/member.php?action=profile&uid=4)
 -   [~~z~~](http://forums.xonotic.org/member.php?action=profile&uid=1)